CamH53/camhportfolio.github.io/README.md

 # Cameron Hirsh: Data Scientist
 I'm a Computer Science major with a concentration in Data Science from University of North Carolina Charlotte.
+Hi

 ## Key Projects